Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Configuration Entropy as a Physical Probe of Structure Growth

-From the plots of Fig.~\ref{fig:f}, the relative growth--rate deviation $\Delta f(a)$ remains close to zero at early times, indicating that the Gong--Zhang models accurately reproduce the standard $\Lambda$CDM growth behavior during the matter--dominated era.
-As the scale factor increases and dark energy becomes dynamically relevant, $\Delta f(a)$ smoothly departs from zero and turns negative, signaling a suppression of structure growth relative to $\Lambda$CDM caused by the evolving dark--energy equation of state.
-A shallow late--time minimum is followed by a partial recovery toward the present epoch, reflecting the competition between accelerated expansion, which inhibits gravitational clustering, and residual matter growth that persists even in the dark--energy dominated regime.
-The smooth and monotonic evolution of $\Delta f(a)$ across all dataset combinations demonstrates that the Gong--Zhang parametrizations modify late--time structure growth in a controlled and physically consistent manner, without introducing instabilities or unphysical behavior.
+From Fig.~\ref{fig:f}, the relative growth--rate deviation $\Delta f(a)$ remains very close to zero at early times ($a\ll1$), indicating that both Gong--Zhang parametrizations successfully recover the standard $\Lambda$CDM growth behaviour during the radiation-- and matter--dominated epochs.
+As the Universe evolves and dark energy becomes dynamically important, $\Delta f(a)$ gradually departs from zero and acquires negative values, reflecting a suppression of structure growth relative to $\Lambda$CDM due to the evolving dark--energy equation of state.
+The suppression becomes more pronounced at intermediate and late times, particularly for the GZ2 parametrization, which exhibits comparatively larger deviations from the standard growth history.
+Near the present epoch, the curves show a mild upward recovery, indicating that residual matter clustering still partially counteracts the accelerated expansion driven by dark energy.
+Overall, the smooth evolution of $\Delta f(a)$ across all dataset combinations demonstrates that the Gong--Zhang parametrizations modify the late--time growth history in a controlled and physically consistent manner without introducing instabilities or unphysical behaviour.\\